sfatkhutdinov/future-connects-website/README.md

 ## Overview

-The Swift Movers website is built using Next.js with TypeScript and features a modern, responsive design.
+The Future Connects Movers website is built using Next.js with TypeScript and features a modern, responsive design.
 It includes various pages for services, contact information, and a moving cost estimator.

 ## Features